gtraines/comando/README.md

 ## Protocols

-The real power of comando comes with using protocols.
+The real power of commando comes with using protocols.
 Protocols are ways to structure messages to do things like:

 1. have python trigger commands on the arduino